LDWLab/Ribovision_2.0_GT/README.md

-# DESIRE
+# RiboVision 3.0

-If you have found ProteoVision useful please cite us here http://dx.doi.org/10.1093/nar/gkab351
 ## About

-ProteoVision is a webserver designed to visualize phylogenetic and structural information about ribosomal proteins in multiple dimensions.
-ProteoVision complements the previously established ribosomal RNA visualizer, RiboVision.
-ProteoVision was developed in the Center for Origins of Life (Georgia Tech, Atlanta GA) by Petar Penev, Loren Dean Williams and Anton S. Petrov.
+RiboVision 3.0  is a webserver designed to visualize phylogenetic and structural information about ribosomal RNA  in multiple dimensions.
+RiboVision 3.0 is adaptation of previous versions of the web servers RiboVision and RiboVision2, which puts it on par with the previously established visualizer of ribosomal proteins, ProteoVision.
+RiboVision 3.0 was developed in the Center for Origins of Life (Georgia Tech, Atlanta GA) by Holly McCann and Anton S. Petrov with aid from Ribosome.xyz ( developed at the University of British Columbia by the group of Prof. Khanh Dao-Duc).
 Please address your questions regarding ProteoVision to RiboZones@gmail.com.

 ## Contributors
-Caeden Meade, Holly M. McCann, Aparna Maddala, Chad R. Bernier, Vasanta L. Chivukula, Maria Ahmad, Aakash Sharma, Claudia Alvarez-Carreño.
+Petar I Penev, Caeden M. Meade, Artem Kushner.

 ## Licensing
 Webserver is licensed under the MIT license.